-Siemens Industry Software Limited launched a Modern Slavery web-based training in 2022 which was completed by 908 employees.
+Siemens UK launched a Modern Slavery web-based training in 2022 which was completed by 1,600 employees including all Electrium staff.
 A presentation guide was used by managers and supervisors to raise awareness and discuss the topic in team meetings at our manufacturing facilities.
 This training was initially rolled out in 2022, and a refresher course will roll out in early 2025.
 A future KPI will reflect employees who have completed the Modern Slavery training refresher.

 In June 2023, a revised Business Conduct Guidelines training entitled 'Doing the Right Thing' was launched, with a specific focus on ethical decision making and respecting the dignity, privacy and inherent rights of individuals.

 The Siemens Managing Board set a KPI target aspiring to 100% completion across all global entities.
-As of 30 September 2024, 98%, of the 1243 Siemens Industry Software Limited employees assigned, had completed the training.
+As of 30th September 2024, 100% of the Siemens Electrium office employees completed the training.
+A future KPI will reflect completion rate for non-office workers early in the following year.